 NSGs do not provide application layer inspection or authenticated access controls.

-Azure security center can manage the NSGs on VMs and lock access to the VM until a user with the appropriate role-based access control RBAC permissions requests access.
-When the user is successfully authorized ASC makes modifications to the NSGs to allow access to selected ports for the time specified.
+Microsoft Defender for Cloud can manage the NSGs on VMs and lock access to the VM until a user with the appropriate Azure role-based access control Azure RBAC permissions requests access.
+When the user is successfully authorized Defender for Cloud makes modifications to the NSGs to allow access to selected ports for the time specified.
 When the time expires the NSGs are restored to their previous secured state.

 Service endpoints are another way to apply control over your traffic.
 You can limit communication with supported services to just your VNets over a direct connection.
 Traffic from your VNet to the specified Azure service remains on the Microsoft Azure backbone network.